 If you have perpetual doodlers in the family, put those creative juices to work making cards for children with a serious illness or spreading cheer in nursing homes.

 What you'll need

-- Decorate the card(s) and write uplifting messages, such as “Enjoy Your Day.”
-(Avoid get-well sentiments, because many of these children may be sick for a long time.)
+Decorate the card(s) and create colorful drawing.
+Write uplifting messages, such as “Enjoy Your Day.”
+(Avoid get-well sentiments, because some of your recipients may be sick for a long time.)

-- See the Hugs and Hope website for additional card-making guidelines.
+See the organization's websites for additional card-making guidelines.

 Take it further